akce/chez-socket/README.md

 chez-socket: A sockets interface for [Chez Scheme].

+This library provides two socket interfaces, a stable and standard [srfi-106] "basic sockets" interface, and an extended highly experimental non-standard one.

-It should work on any POSIX system, although it has currently only been tried on Linux.
+This library should work on any POSIX system, although it has currently only been tried on Linux.

 chez-socket should be considered Alpha software.
 It is missing a lot of features and needs more error handling.

 ## Compiling and installing

-The recommended install method is to use the Makefile.
+The recommended install method is to use [GNU make](https://www.gnu.org/software/make/).

+A C compiler is required, along with libc headers.

+There's two types of install supported.
+One for the extended interface and the other which installs both [srfi-106] and the extended one.
+That is due to [srfi-106] being built on top of the extended interface.

-ie, to install (and if necessary, compile) library source and shared-object files to LIBDIR:
+To compile and install the extended interface library source and shared-object files to LIBDIR:

     $ make install

-Override LIBDIR to change install location (default is ~/lib/csv<CHEZ-SCHEME-VERSION>). eg,
+Override LIBDIR to change install location (default is ~/lib/csv\<CHEZ-SCHEME-VERSION>). eg,

     $ make LIBDIR=/some/other/libdir install

-Note that LIBDIR must be in (library-directories).
-One way to add is by setting CHEZSCHEMELIBDIRS.
+Note that LIBDIR must be in `(library-directories)`.
+One way to add is by setting **CHEZSCHEMELIBDIRS**.

-All chez-socket files will be installed under $(LIBDIR)/socket.
+The install directory for the [srfi-106] interface is defined by SRFILIBDIR which defaults to LIBDIR.

+To compile and install the [srfi-106] interface (which also builds and installs the extended interface):

+    $ make srfi-install

+Note that the SRFILIBDIR must be the toplevel library directory (as found in `(library-directories)`) and **not** include the leading `srfi` portion.

+The default install target will install source files, shared object files, and [whole program optimisation](https://cisco.github.io/ChezScheme/csug9.5/system.html#./system:s117) files to LIBDIR.
+Other targets exist that install source only (install-src) and objects only (install-so).

+Those using this library as part of [compiled programs](https://cisco.github.io/ChezScheme/csug9.5/system.html#./system:s76) will need to also distribute chez-socket's C compiled library `socket/libsocket.so`.

 ## How To Use

 ### SRFI-106 (Basic sockets)

-(import (socket basic)) to use the [srfi-106], basic style sockets interface.
+`(import (srfi :160))` or `(import (srfi :160 socket))`  to use the [srfi-106], basic style sockets interface.

-See the examples directory for a sample echo client/server implementation.
-The [srfi-106] documentation is comprehensive and a good source as well.
+See the [examples](examples/) directory for a sample echo client/server implementation.
+The [srfi-106] documentation is comprehensive and a good information source.

 ### Extensions